 💡 Service Station Coverage

-While some fuel cards provide a specific discount on fuel costs, other cards vary the discount according to the business in question.
-The more fuel you buy, the more attractive your business is to the fuel card provider, which should translate to bigger discounts at the pumps.
-You may find that negotiating can get you a better rate, especially if you think your fuel purchasing volumes will grow.
+While some fuel cards provide a specific discount on fuel costs, other cards vary the discount depending on other factors.
+For instance, the more fuel you buy, the more attractive your business is to the fuel card provider, which should translate to bigger discounts at the pumps.
+You may find that negotiating can get you a better rate, especially if you think your fuel-buying volume will grow.

-Find out what limits you can place on individual cardholder spending, with regards to both spending amounts and types of spending.
-A card that allows for customisation in this way could help you save money, by deterring employees who would otherwise abuse their fuel expense accounts.
+Find out what limits you can place on individual cardholder spending and the types of items they can buy.
+A customisable card could help you save money by deterring employees who would otherwise abuse their fuel expense accounts.

 Check what security features each fuel card offers.
 Look for a card that allows cardholders to set a PIN.
 Other security features to look out for include rego plate and odometer reading when filling up.

-Fuel cards may charge an ongoing monthly fee for use.
-This may be a set fee that is charged per card, or it may be determined by the type of account and volume of fuel purchased.
+Fuel cards may charge an ongoing monthly fee.
+It could be a set fee per card, or it may be determined by the type of account and volume of fuel purchased.
 Obviously, you want to make sure the fees you pay to use the fuel card are outweighed by the discounts and other benefits you get in return.

 💡 Volume of your Fleet

 Some fuel cards are better suited to sole traders and small to medium sized businesses, while others are designed to suit larger companies with much larger fleets.
-When taking this into account, look at the cost per card, which can add up on larger fleets and businesses that employ a high number of part-time workers.
+Look at the cost per card, which can add up on larger fleets and businesses that employ a high number of part-time workers.

 💡 Interest Free Periods

-With a fuel card, you will often benefit from an interest free period on your transactions – much like a credit card – which can allow you to manage your cash flow more efficiently.
-These interest free periods can range from 14 to 51 days, so it’s worth checking what each card offers before you apply.
+Fuel cards often come with an interest-free period on your transactions – much like a credit card – that can help you manage your cash flow.
+These interest-free periods can range from 14 to 51 days, so it’s worth checking what each card offers before you apply.

-Some fuel cards provide intro offers to entice new cardholders to sign up.
-Depending on the offer, this may allow the cardholder to enjoy a bigger discount on fuel costs over an introductory period, or take home a chunk of bonus rewards points.
-Bear in mind, terms may apply, such as a minimum fuel volume requirement, so check the terms before you sign up.
+Some fuel cards provide bonus intro offers to entice new cardholders.
+Offers can be a bigger discount on fuel costs over an introductory period, or taking home a chunk of bonus rewards points.
+Conditions may apply, such as a minimum fuel volume requirement, so check the terms before you sign up.